Ikkha02/Ikkha02/README.md

 #### :woman_technologist: About Me
 Assalamualaikum and hello everyone!

 My name is Ikmal Bin Khairulezuan and I'm 21 years old.
 I live in Taman Peringgit Permai, Melaka.
-I'm a third-year student at Universiti Teknologi Malaysia taking a Bachelor of Computer science (Data Engineering) With Honours.
-Before enter UTM to continue my degree, I studied at UTMSPACE taking foundation in social science for 1 year.
-My previous secondary school was MRSM Alor Gajah and primary school SK Peringgit, Melaka.
+I'm a third-year student at Universiti Teknologi Malaysia taking a Bachelor of Computer Science (Data Engineering) With Honours.
+Before entering UTM to continue my degree, I studied at UTMSPACE taking a foundation in social science for 1 year.
+My previous secondary school was MRSM Alor Gajah and my primary school was SK Peringgit, Melaka.

-My achievement are I obtain 5A in UPSR, 6A 2B 1C in PT3 and SPM, and obtain CGPA 3.55 in my foundation.
+My achievements are I obtained 5A in UPSR, 6A 2B 1C in PT3 and SPM, and obtained a CGPA of 3.55 in my foundation.

 My motto in life is "There is nothing impossible without effort".
-I believe in my motto because the person who has effort, works hard, and is willing to sacrifice to achieve something I am pretty sure the person will succeed and live happily in their life.
+I believe in my motto because the person who has effort works hard, and is willing to sacrifice to achieve something I am pretty sure the person will succeed and live happily in their life.

 ---